-Title of Series Connecticut Avenue Securities, Series 2017-C04.
+Title of Series Connecticut Avenue Securities, Series 2018-C02.
 Offered Notes The Class 2M-1, Class 2M-2 and Class 2B-1 Notes.
 Issuer Fannie Mae, a government-sponsored enterprise chartered by Congress, is the " Issuer " of the Notes.
 Global Agent Wells Fargo Bank, N.A. ("Wells Fargo Bank") will act as global agent (the "Global Agent") pursuant to a global agency agreement (the "Global Agency Agreement") entered into with Fannie Mae.
 See "The Agreements - The Global Agency Agreement".
 Exchange Administrator Wells Fargo Bank, N.A. will act as the exchange administrator (the "Exchange Administrator") for the RCR Notes and the Exchangeable Notes.
 The Exchange Administrator will, among other duties, administer all exchanges of RCR Notes for Exchangeable Notes and vice versa, which will include receiving notices of requests for such exchanges from Noteholders, accepting the Notes to be exchanged, and giving notice to the Global Agent of all such exchanges.
-Notes The Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C and Class 2B-1 Notes, together with the "Related Combinable and Recombinable Notes" (the " RCR Notes ") set forth on Schedule I (including the Class 2M-2 Notes).
+Notes The Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C and Class 2B-1 Notes, together with the "Related Combinable and Recombinable Notes" (the "RCR Notes") set forth on Schedule I (including the Class 2M-2 Notes).
 The Class 2M-2A, Class 2M-2B and Class 2M-2C Notes are the "Exchangeable Notes" to which the RCR Notes relate.
 The Notes will receive principal payments, if entitled to receive principal, and will be allocated reductions and increases in Class Principal Balance or Class Notional Amount, as applicable, in accordance with such allocations to the related Reference Tranches.
-Exchanges of RCR Notes At any time, Holders of Class 2M-2 Notes may exchange all or part of those Notes for proportionate interests in the related Exchangeable Notes, and vice versa.
+Exchanges of RCR Notes Holders of Class 2M-2 Notes may exchange all or part of those Notes for proportionate interests in the related Exchangeable Notes, and vice versa.
 Additionally, Holders of Class 2M-2A, Class 2M-2B and Class 2M-2C Notes may further exchange all or part of those Exchangeable Notes for proportionate interests in the related RCR Notes, and vice versa.
 Holders of certain Classes of RCR Notes may further exchange all or part of those Classes for proportionate interests in other RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
 Exchanges may occur repeatedly.
 Schedule I hereto sets forth the available combinations (the "Combinations") and characteristics of the RCR Notes and the exchange procedures and fees.
 RCR Notes that are held by Holders will receive interest payments that are allocable to the related Exchangeable Notes, calculated at the applicable class coupon rate, and all principal amounts that are payable by Fannie Mae on the related Exchangeable Notes will be allocated to and payable to the related RCR Notes entitled to principal.
 In addition, all Tranche Write-down Amounts that are allocable to Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
 Further, all Tranche Write-up Amounts that are allocable to Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the related RCR Notes.
-Class 2A-H. Class 2M-1.
-Class 2M-1H.
-Class 2M-2A.
-Class 2M-AH, Class 2M-2B, Class 2M-BH, Class 2M-2C, Class 2M-CH, Class 2B-1, Class 2B-1H, Class 2B-2H and the Classes of RCR Notes (including Class 2M-2) set forth on Schedule I hereto, as applicable (each, a "Class" and together, the "Classes").
-Class Principal Balance The "Class Principal Balance" of each Class of Notes as of any Payment Date is the maximum dollar amount of principal to which the Holders of the related Class of Notes are then entitled, with such amount being equal to the initial Class Principal Balance of the related Class of Notes, minus the aggregate amount of principal paid by Fannie Mae on the related Class of Notes on such Payment Date and all prior Payment Dates, minus the aggregate amount of Tranche Write-down Amounts allocated to reduce the Class Principal Balance of the related Class of Notes on such Payment Date and on all prior Payment Dates, and plus the aggregate amount of Tranche Write-up Amounts allocated to increase the Class Principal Balance of the related Class of Notes on such Payment Date and on all prior Payment Dates (in each case without regard to any exchanges of Exchangeable Notes for RCR Notes).
-The Class Principal Balance of each Class of Notes will at all times equal the Class Notional Amount of the Reference Tranche that corresponds to such Class of Notes.
-For the avoidance of doubt, no Tranche Write-up Amount or Tranche Write-down Amount will be applied twice on the same Payment Date.
-In each case, principal amounts that are payable by Fannie Mae on the related Exchangeable Notes will be allocated to and payable on any outstanding RCR Notes that are entitled to principal.
-Class Notional Amount of Certain of the RCR Notes set forth on Schedule I hereto are interest-only RCR Notes ("Interest Only RCR Notes") and are not entitled to receive payments of principal.
-Each of these Classes has a Class Notional Amount as of any Payment Date equal to a specified percentage of the outstanding Class Principal Balance of the related Class of Exchangeable Notes or RCR Notes, as the case may be.
-Payments on the Notes will be made by the Global Agent Payment Date on the twenty-fifth (25th) day of each month (or, if such day is not a Business Day, then on the next succeeding Business Day) beginning in June 2017 (each, a "Payment Date").
-On or about May 31, 2017 (the "Closing Date").
-Closing Date Record Date The Business Day immediately preceding a Payment Date, with respect to Book-Entry Notes, and the last Business Day of the month preceding a Payment Date, with respect to Definitive Notes (the "Record Date").
-Maturity Date.....
-The Payment Date in November 2029 (the "Maturity Date").
-The Notes may be paid in full prior to the Maturity Date, on the earlier to occur of (a) the Payment Date on which the Early Redemption Option, if any, is exercised with respect to such Notes and (b) the Payment Date on which the aggregate Class Principal Balance of all outstanding Notes is otherwise reduced to zero.
-If on the Maturity Date a Class of RCR Notes is outstanding, all amounts payable on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes entitled to receive those amounts, as further described under "Description of the Notes - Termination Dates."
-Early Redemption Option We may redeem the Class 2M-1 Notes, Class 2M-2 Notes and Class 2B-1 Notes on any Payment Date on or after the earlier to occur of (a) the Payment Date in May 2027 and (b) the Payment Date on which the aggregate unpaid principal balance of the Reference Obligations is less than or equal to 10% of the Cut-off Date Balance, in each case by paying an amount equal to the outstanding Class Principal Balance, after allocation of any Tranche Writedown Amount or Tranche Write-up Amount for such Payment Date, of each of the Class 2M-1 Notes, Class 2M-2A Notes, Class 2M-2B Notes, Class 2M-2C Notes and Class 2B-1 Notes, plus accrued and unpaid interest on such Notes and any related unpaid fees and expenses of the Global Agent (the "Early Redemption Option").
-If on the Early Redemption Date a Class of RCR Notes is outstanding, all principal and interest amounts that are payable by Fannie Mae on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes.

-Interest Only RCR Notes.....
+Classes.....